An Introduction to Solid Waste Management

 As the field of solid waste management advances, solutions are being looked at more systematically and holistically.
 ISWM, for example, is an increasingly important term in the field of waste management.
 It refers to the selection and use of appropriate management programs, technologies, and techniques to achieve particular waste management goals and objectives.
 The U.S. Environmental Protection Agency (EPA) states that ISWM is composed of waste source reduction, recycling, waste combustion, and landfills.
 These activities can be done in either an interactive or hierarchical way.

 In closing, it is important to stress that better solid waste management programs are urgently needed in some countries.
 Only about half of the waste generated in cities and one-quarter of what is produced in rural areas is collected.
-Internationally, the World Bank warns that global waste could increase by 70% by 2050 in a business-as-usual scenario.
+Internationally, the World Bank warns that global waste could increase from 2016 to 2050 by 70% in a business-as-usual scenario.
 Ongoing efforts to improve the waste management system are an important part of preserving a healthy human and ecological future.